TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Model and Definitions

-\paragraph{Failures.} A validator that follows its protocol during an execution is called \emph{honest}.
-On the other hand, a faulty validator may deviate arbitrarily from its specification, e.g., when corrupted by an adversary; we refer to such validators as \emph{adversarial} or \emph{Byzantine}, interchangeably.
+\textbf{Honest and Byzantine validators.} A validator that follows its protocol during an execution is called \emph{honest}.
+At any time, honest validators forward any message received.
+On the other hand, a faulty validator may deviate arbitrarily from its specification, e.g., when corrupted by an adversary; we refer to such validators as \emph{Byzantine}.

-\paragraph{Adversarial power.} The adversary can permanently corrupt honest validators throughout the execution in a \emph{mildly adaptive} way.
-To be more specific, if the adversary corrupts an honest validator~$v_i$ at time~$t$, then~$v_i$ becomes adversarial only at time~$t+\Delta$.
-In other words, we assume that the adversary doesn't have the capability to corrupt honest validators immediately.
-Instead, there's a delay, represented by \( \Delta \), before it can do so.
-This delay is essential for the effective operation of a VRF-based leader election, as detailed in Section~\ref{sec:primitives}.
+\textbf{Adversary and sleepy model.} We assume an \emph{adversary} capable of permanently corrupting honest validators throughout the execution in a \emph{mildly adaptive} manner.
+To be more specific, if the adversary corrupts an honest validator~$v_i$ at time~$t$, then~$v_i$ becomes Byzantine only at time~$t+\Delta$.
+In other words, we assume that the adversary does not have the capability to corrupt honest validators immediately.
+Instead, there is a delay, represented by \( \Delta \), before it can do so.
+This delay is essential for the effective operation of a VRF-based leader election, as detailed in Section~\ref{sec:common-notion}.

 The adversary can also \emph{fully adaptively} either \emph{put validators to sleep}, preventing them from participating in the protocol, or \emph{wake them up}, enabling them to participate in the protocol.
 Validators subjected to the sleeping state are referred to as \emph{asleep}, while those actively participating in the protocol are designated \emph{awake}.
-In other words, we are considering (a variant of) the sleepy model~\cite{sleepy}, which we fully specify in Section~\ref{sec:sleepy}.
+We assume that, upon waking up, validators immediately receive all messages they should have received while asleep.\footnote{This assumption, while not practical for real-world systems, serves as a theoretical framework for analyzing the protocol, consistent with prior works~\cite{sleepy, mr, mmr, mmr2}.
+As briefly discussed in Section~\ref{sec:related-work}, incorporating a recovery procedure into the protocol could eliminate the need for this assumption, aligning it with practical considerations.
+However, the design and integration of such a recovery procedure in our protocol fall outside the scope of this work.} In other words, we are considering (a variant of) the sleepy model~\cite{sleepy}, which we now fully specify.

+In the original formulation of the sleepy model~\cite{sleepy}, {like in our variant,} the adversary can at any time determine the state -- either \emph{awake} or \emph{asleep} -- of any honest validator.
+Validators in the asleep state do not participate in the protocol; messages intended for them during this state are enqueued, only to be delivered in the subsequent time step when the validator is reawakened.